zYeoman/myStars/README.md

 ## PowerShell

 - [posh-git](https://github.com/dahlbyk/posh-git) - A PowerShell environment for Git
-- [ConEmu-Color-Themes](https://github.com/joonro/ConEmu-Color-Themes) - Color themes for ConEmu
+- [ConEmu-Color-Themes](https://github.com/joonro/ConEmu-Color-Themes) - Manually ported color themes for ConEmu
 - [psget](https://github.com/psget/psget) - Set of commands to install PowerShell modules from local file or from the web.
 Inspired by NuGet
 - [console-settings](https://github.com/kobilutil/console-settings) - Default settings and color scheme for Windows console that looks good in cmd.exe and in powershell
 - [scoop](https://github.com/lukesampson/scoop) - A command-line installer for Windows.